hpi-epic/pricewars-kafka-reverse-proxy/README.md

 The LoggerApp will run on http://localhost:8001.

-Furthermore, it is advisable to create a cronjob that deletes (old) files in the data folder which stores the learning CSV files for the data-driven merchants.
+Furthermore, it is advisable to delete (old) files in the data folder which stores the learning CSV files for the data-driven merchants.

-## Concept

-The Kafka reverse proxy is the connection between the logged Kafka data and all their consumers.
-These include

-1. the Management UI (Socket IO)
-2. Merchants (CSV, Content access control)

 ## Interfaces

-### Socket IO

-Socket.io is used to forward Kafka log messages to our real-time front end.
-All topics that are forwarded in realtime (including the topics that contain the aggregations and statistics from Flink) can be found line 37++ of the `LoggerApp.py`.
-To add, delete or update topics, simply change the `topics`-array.

-Furthermore, we use Socket.io to forward historic data to the front end.
-This allows the frontend to not start with empty graphs when the user enters a site, but to give the user an idea of the past data.
-This historic data is sent out to any client whenever it connects to our kafka reverse proxy.
-Currently, we consider the last 100 messages of each topic as historic data, ie a client that connects will receive for each topic the last 100 messages in a bulk-message via socket.io.

 ### Filtered data view as CSV